-modification date before a specified date,

-thus providing a list of stable

-requirements.
-Alternatively if volatility

-has been set using a Tagged Value, all

-elements with a specified volatility could

-be located.
-The search facility returns a

-list of elements that can be located in the

-Project Browser and the search can be

-used as the basis of a Model View that

-could be used to view volatile or

-alternatively non-volatile requirements.
+Enterprise Architect has a sophisticated search facility that allows a user to search across either a selected Package or the entire repository, to locate elements that meet fine-grained criteria.
+This can be used to locate requirements that have not changed by searching for a change in the modification date before a specified date, thus providing a list of stable requirements.
+Alternatively, if volatility has been set using a Tagged Value, all elements with a specified volatility could be located.
+The search facility returns a list of elements that can be located in the Browser window; the search can be used as the basis of a Model View to be used to view either volatile or non-volatile requirements.